jesseschalken/php-type-checker/README2.md

     - `null`
     - `object` Any object.
         - `<class>` An instance of a specified class.
-        - `function(X, Y...):W` A closure which accepts the given parameters and return value.
+        - `function(X, Y...):W` An object whose `__invoke` method has the
+          given signature (eg. a `Closure`).
 The parameters/return value can be any variable state, including `ref` to indicate a parameter is taken by reference or a value is returned by reference. `undefined` for the return value indicates a `void` function.
     - `resource`
     - `T[]` An array of type T. T is any variable state, including `ref`.
       Including `undefined` in T is redundany, since an array can't possibly